munificent/craftinginterpreters/book/closures.md

 ### Upvalues in closures

 When I first introduced upvalues, I said each closure has an array of them.
-We've finally worked our way back to implementing that:
+We've finally worked our way back to implementing that.

 ^code upvalue-fields (1 before, 1 after)